RH-sdavey/sean-might-help-you/CONTRIBUTING.md

 ![header](header_example.JPG)

 - First line is the title displayed on the list of tutorials and tutorial page when its opened
-- cover line come from the website shown : "picsum.photos" you can choose any picture there, they are all open source and free to use, but please use the size /2500/100 ( see example above )
+- cover: url comes from the website shown : "picsum.photos" you can choose any picture there, they are all open source and free to use, but please use the size /2500/100 ( see example above ) (there is a cool trick to either have the same pic every time, or to update the picture every time the tutorial page is refreshed, ask me if you cant figure it out from my examples, tip: check out the welcome page in "content/sean-posts/2999-10-19" for a clue ;) )
 - choose a category "sysadmin "developer" "devops" or "scrummaster"
 - author: make this EXACTLY the same to the uid of your author profile
 - date: make this IDENTICAL to the folder that your tutorial is in.
 Be aware that the order of the dates in these folders determines the order of the tutorials on the site.
 Thats why there is one tutorial in year 2999 that will always be top of the list.
+Its not possible to have two tutorials on the same day, I dont think this is a problem.
 - tags : a list of tags, please copy an existing example.
 This will be displayed on the site, and users can click on the these tags to find similar posts.
 For example if you tag post with "Vim" or "easy", then users can click on those tags and see other "Vim" or "Easy Tutorials".
 Please have at least always a "easy" "medium" "hard" or "expert" tag. all headers are surrounded with three "---" at the top and bottom, (see example above)

+ ## How can I add pictures and screenshots?

+ take a snip of the screenshot, generally you can make it as large as you wish, as the page will automatically resize images to a standard size. anyway if youre using a decent IDE you can preview the images you add.
+ See already existing tutorials code for how to implement screenshots into your tutorials, I have a few examples ( including this document you are readng now )

+ A lot of cool pictures that can break up the text a little can be found [here](https://picsum.photos/images) See my tutorial examples of how to embed pictures from this site.

+ ## and those "tip" boxes?

+ If you want to create a "tip" or "hint" for the user to do something in a quicker/more efficient or better way, or a keyboard shortcut to do something then put it inside a "blockquote" ( see the markdown cheatsheet) and copy the thumbsup emoji (the actual emoji, not the code) as the first thing inside the blockquote... and then your tip

  ## Right, so I hve an author, I can create posts, how can I get them to you Sean?